bithacks-tech/eos/EXCHANGE_README.md

 We pass pos=1 and offset=0 to get the range [1,1+0] or [1,1].
 ```
-./enucli get actions exchange 1 0
+./mycleos get actions exchange 1 0
 #  seq  when                              contract::action => receiver      trx id...   args
 ================================================================================================================
-#    1   2018-04-29T01:16:25.000     enu.token::transfer => exchange      2269828c... {"from":"scott","to":"exchange","quantity":"1.0000 ENU","mem...
+#    1   2018-04-29T01:16:25.000     enu.token::transfer => exchange      2269828c... {"from":"scott","to":"exchange","quantity":"1.0000 MES","mem...
 ```

 We can call this in a loop procesing each confirmed action (those starting with #) until we either run out of items or we find an unconfirmed action (starting with ?).

 ```
-./enucli get actions exchange 3 0
+./mycleos get actions exchange 3 0
 #  seq  when                              contract::action => receiver      trx id...   args
 ================================================================================================================
 ```

 ### Machine Readable Account History (JSON)

-So far this tutorial has focused on using `enucli` to fetch and display the history, but enucli is merely a light-weight wrapper around a json-rpc interface.  `enucli` can dump the raw json returned from the json-rpc request or you can make your own json-rpc request.
+So far this tutorial has focused on using `mycleos` to fetch and display the history, but mycleos is merely a light-weight wrapper around a json-rpc interface.  `mycleos` can dump the raw json returned from the json-rpc request or you can make your own json-rpc request.

 Here is the JSON returned when querying sequence 2.
 ```
-./enucli get actions exchange 2 0 -j
+./mycleos get actions exchange 2 0 -j
 {
   "actions": [{
       "global_action_seq": 32856,